 For your course project you will be able to work more efficiently and effectively if you take time to familiarize yourself with library's Development Economics related resources.

-First of all, you are welcome to contact me anytime for assistance with finding data, articles or other research for your projects and assignments.
-My office is located on the 4th floor (east) of the Library.
-Please feel free to drop by, call or email!
+First of all, you are welcome to contact me any time for assistance with finding data, articles or other research for your projects and assignments.
+My office has been relocated out of the Library during the renovations, so please call or email to arrange a meeting!
 Email is best, so I can block off time to work with you in detail and also get some advance notice about your project.

 My email address is: email@example.com

 This guide will help you identify resources for quantitative and qualitiative data, reports and statistics to support your work.
 The "Data and Statistics" tab includes links to library resources (such as ViewsWire and LexisNexis Statistical Insight), as well as many international government resources related to Development Economics issues.